 Skip to main content

-Reading Diaries #1: A spine-chilling, yet peaceful enchantment of re-reading Wuthering Heights in Galway at night
+Reading Diaries #1: A spine-chilling, yet peaceful enchanting time reading Wuthering Heights in Galway

-(Reading Diaries #2 was published before.
-Reading Diaries #1 is labeled as such as this was written before Reading Diaries #2.
+(Reading Diaries #2 was published on my blog before Reading Diaries #1.
+This diary entry is labeled as such as this was written before Reading Diaries #2.
 This was also written before it was announced that a new adaptation featuring Jacob Elordi and Margot Robbie is going to be made.)

-The first time I ever read "Wuthering Heights" was October of 2023.
-This is one book that really stuck with me and is by far my favorite piece of gothic literature ever.
+The first time I ever read "Wuthering Heights" was October of 2022.
+This is one book that really stuck with me and is by far my favorite work of gothic literature ever.
 I recently purchased a copy of "Wuthering Heights" —more specifically, my second copy— at a bookstore in Galway.

 I can't put into words of a single feeling to describe what it was like to read one of my favorite classics on that wet Autumn October day on the bus ride from Galway to Dublin, glimpsing between the pages I'm reading and admiring the sky out the window as it darkens and turns to evening.